-The Commonwealth can simultaneously welcome foreign investment without exposing itself to the risk of foreign money influencing their elections.
-The proposed law addresses this issue through a requirement that prohibits a corporation from spending certain types of money in state elections if it is a "foreign-influenced corporation" - a definition based, in part, on the extent of foreign ownership of corporate stock.22 The proposed bill is a reasonable response to an increasingly localized problem, and is constitutional under the Court's decision in Citizens United.
-The remainder of this letter details how this certification requirement could operate.
+Seattle can simultaneously welcome foreign investment without exposing itself to the risk of foreign money influencing its elections.
+The proposed law addresses this issue through a requirement that prohibits a corporation from spending certain types of money in city elections if it is a "foreign-influenced corporation" - a definition based, in part, on the extent of foreign ownership of corporate stock.
+The proposed bill is a reasonable response to an increasingly localized problem, and is constitutional under the Court's decision